Balsamic Garlic Roasted New Potatoes are a simple, savory side dish with crispy edges, tender centers. Pairs beautifully with almost any meal!

 Nutrition

-- Veggies: You can make the Balsamic Roast Potatoes with some vegetables.
+- Veggies: You can make this recipe with some other vegetables.
 Toss green beans, carrots, asparagus tips, or chopped medium onion with the balsamic mixture and roast for more variation in flavor.

 - Herb-Roasted New Potatoes: To experiment with new flavors in this recipe, you can season the baby potatoes with fresh herbs.
 Try sprinkling on thyme, oregano, parsley, basil, or dill along with the rosemary.